-Email marketing is vital for connecting with customers.
-Whether you’re welcoming a new customer to your rewards program or inviting a regular to an exclusive event, email is one of the most effective methods of communication for securing and nurturing leads.
+Email marketing is vital for connecting your small business with customers.
+Whether you’re welcoming a new customer to your rewards program or inviting a regular to an exclusive event, email is one of the most effective methods of communication for securing and nurturing customers.

 The problem?
 Your customers’ inboxes are getting flooded with a massive volume of daily emails, most of them unnoticed.
 And when it comes to email inboxes, your unread emails are either at zero or 10,000.
 For those whose inboxes look like the latter, it can be especially difficult to break through the noise of endless spam and promotions to deliver a meaningful message.
 That’s why following email marketing best practices is vital in reaching your target audience.

 We know crafting a stand-out email can seem daunting at first, but SpotOn is here to help.
-We’ll walk you through the do’s and don’ts of promotional email best practices so you can ace the process, improve your open rate, and grow your customer base.
-And once you feel confident in your email marketing abilities, you’ll be ready to show them off in SpotOn Marketing, a product designed to help you grow your customer base and keep them coming back.
+We’ll walk you through the do’s and don’ts of email marketing for small businesses so you can ace the process, improve your open rate, and grow your customer base.
+And once you feel confident in your email marketing abilities, you’ll be ready to show them off with SpotOn Marketing, marketing software designed to help you grow your customer base and keep them coming back.

 You may have the best deals in your industry but if your email contact list doesn’t know who you are, your emails will go unopened.
 Having a solid, receptive email list is so important in improving your open rate.
 That’s why the best way to grow your email contact list is by reaching out to those who have already expressed interest in your small business.
 Whether that’s through direct sign-up, word of mouth, a friend of a friend, or advertisements, these types of leads will be much more likely to engage and turn into loyal customers.